Promptus-Imperii/Promptus-Imperii.github.io/readme.md

 # Promptusimperii
 The new website of the Promptus Imperii study association.

+## Technologies
+If you want to work on this website there is a few technologies to study:
+- Hugo
+- Tailwind (with the plug-ins)
+- Golang Templates

+If you can't find some code for partials for example, check the go.mod file to see the dependencies that are loaded in from external sources.

 ## Post instructies
 - Om een post te maken, kopieer een bestaande post die lijkt op degene die je wilt maken.
 Voorbeeld: maak een post voor een bedrijfsbezoek, kopieer een ander bedrijfsbezoek.